Vitality-Fitness/cardiffsportsmassage.co.uk/content/covid-19.md

 * Bring your own water bottle and leave it in the car so you can rehydrate after the treatment.
 Leave unnecessary belongings at home or in the car.

-* I shall be wearing a mask and visor.Where possible, in communal areas we should adhere to the 2m distancing rule.
+* I shall be wearing a mask.
+Where possible, in communal areas we should adhere to the 2m distancing rule.

 * The couch will not have towels on.
-I will be using paper couch and paper face hole coverings instead.I
+I will be using paper couch and paper face hole coverings instead.

-* I have scheduled in 15 minutes between clients to allow time to air, sanitise rooms and collect/escort clients out.
+* I have scheduled in 15 minutes between clients to allow time to air, sanitise rooms and collect/escort clients in/out.

 * If you experience any symptoms of COVID-19 before your appointment (fever, cough, loss of sense of smell/taste) please cancel your appointment.